ibm-cloud-docs/satellite/service-connection.md

 For more information about connecting to services that run in your {{site.data.keyword.satelliteshort}} location by using the cluster service URL, see the documentation for that service, such as the [{{site.data.keyword.openshiftlong_notm}} documentation](/docs/openshift?topic=openshift-access_cluster#access_cluster_sat).

-### IBM private network access with {{site.data.keyword.satelliteshort}} link
+### IBM private network access with {{site.data.keyword.satelliteshort}} Link
 {: #user-access-loc-ep}

-If you have a resource on the IBM private network that requires access to your {{site.data.keyword.satelliteshort}} location, you can [create a `location` endpoint in {{site.data.keyword.satelliteshort}} link](/docs/satellite?topic=satellite-link-location-cloud#link-location).
+If you have a resource on the IBM private network that requires access to your {{site.data.keyword.satelliteshort}} location, you can [create a `location` endpoint in {{site.data.keyword.satelliteshort}} Link](/docs/satellite?topic=satellite-link-location-cloud#link-location).
 {: shortdesc}

 ## {{site.data.keyword.cloud_notm}} access to your {{site.data.keyword.satelliteshort}} location
 {: #ibm-cloud-access}

-Default {{site.data.keyword.satelliteshort}} link endpoints are created for your location's control plane cluster and for any other {{site.data.keyword.satelliteshort}}-enabled services that you run in your location.
-These default {{site.data.keyword.satelliteshort}} link endpoints are accessible only from within the {{site.data.keyword.cloud_notm}} private network.
+Default {{site.data.keyword.satelliteshort}} Link endpoints are created for your location's control plane cluster and for any other {{site.data.keyword.satelliteshort}}-enabled services that you run in your location.
+These default {{site.data.keyword.satelliteshort}} Link endpoints are accessible only from within the {{site.data.keyword.cloud_notm}} private network.
 {: shortdesc}

 * When you set up a location, a Link endpoint of type `location` is automatically created so that the {{site.data.keyword.satelliteshort}} control plane master can check the health of your location's control plane cluster.
 This endpoint is named in the format `satellite-healthcheck-<location_ID>`.
 * When you set up a {{site.data.keyword.satelliteshort}}-enabled service in your location, such as a {{site.data.keyword.openshiftlong_notm}} cluster, a Link endpoint of type `location` is automatically created so that the master for the service cluster can communicate with the {{site.data.keyword.openshiftlong_notm}} API in {{site.data.keyword.cloud_notm}}.
 This endpoint is named in the format `openshift-api-<cluster_ID>`.

 Do not disable these automated endpoints.
 Because these endpoints connect your location to {{site.data.keyword.cloud_notm}}, they cannot be removed.
-{: important} For more information about {{site.data.keyword.satelliteshort}} link endpoints and what kinds of access {{site.data.keyword.cloud_notm}} has to your {{site.data.keyword.satelliteshort}} location, see [Connecting {{site.data.keyword.satelliteshort}} locations with external services using Link endpoints](/docs/satellite?topic=satellite-link-location-cloud).
+{: important} For more information about {{site.data.keyword.satelliteshort}} Link endpoints and what kinds of access {{site.data.keyword.cloud_notm}} has to your {{site.data.keyword.satelliteshort}} location, see [Connecting {{site.data.keyword.satelliteshort}} locations with external services using Link endpoints](/docs/satellite?topic=satellite-link-location-cloud).